 A graduate of the prestigious Houston Grand Opera Studio, accomplished young bass Nicholas Masters won First Prize and Audience Choice winner in the 2013 Dallas Opera Guild Vocal Competition.
 Recently with Houston Grand Opera, Masters performed Colline in La bohème both at the Wortham Center and the Miller Outdoor Theater as well as the Old Gypsy in Il trovatore.
 He was a National Grand Finalist in the 2011 Metropolitan Opera National Council auditions, second prize winner in the Gerda Lissner Foundation International Vocal Competition, and finalist and recipient of encouragement awards from the 2011 Opera Index, Licia Albanese-Puccini Foundation and George London Foundation Awards.
 Previous appearances in Houston include Don Basilio in Il barbiere di Siviglia and Dottore Grenvil in La traviata, as well as two unexpected performances of The Spirit of Charles V in Don Carlos when he filled in at the last moment for an indisposed colleague.
 Mr. Masters also has been seen as Robert in Les vêpres siciliennes with the Caramoor Festival and Sparafucile in Rigoletto with Opera Theater of Connecticut.
 Engagements for the 2013-2014 season include Il Commendatore in Don Giovanni with Opera Philadelphia, his debut with English National Opera as Parsi Rustomji/Lord Krishna in Satyagraha, 5th Jew in Salome with the Philadelphia Orchestra and Masetto in Don Giovanni with the Castleton Festival.
-Engagements for future seasons include a return to English National Opera as well as Gremin in Eugene Onegin with Arizona Opera.
+Engagements for future seasons include a return to English National Opera as Ashby in The Girl of the Golden West as well as Gremin in Eugene Onegin and Sarastro in Die Zauberflöte with Arizona Opera.